--Feed pull back wires and pull back handle back through king post hole

--Insert king post into locating hole.
+- -Feed pull back wires back through king post hole - -Insert king post into locating hole.
 Although there may be two holes visible there is one hole available that is large enough for the king post locating bush.
-When installed the machined fitting (with velcro) should be flush with the keel. -Bolt top front to back wire to the pull back shackle.
+When installed the machined fitting should be flush with the keel. - -Bolt top front to back wire to the pull back shackle.